Resident Student - $130.00 per credit hour

 Recognizing the need to accommodate students who are asked to serve their country during wartime, the College will allow students called to active military duty, while enrolled in a given semester, to be provided a refund of tuition and fees.
 As an alternative to refunds, students may opt for credit against future enrollment.
 Students will be required to provide to the Admissions & Registration Office and the Business Office, written notice of active military status and indicate whether a refund or credit is preferred.

 Returned Check Policy

 If a student makes a payment for tuition and fees using a check and the check is returned, the student will be contacted by the GCC Business Office regarding the returned check.
-Once contacted, the student must pay the amount of the check in full by cash or cashier’s check within 48 hours of notice.
+Once contacted, the student must pay the amount of the check-in full by cash or cashier’s check within 48 hours of notice.
 Additionally, a $37 returned check fee is assessed.
 A $37 late fee may also be assessed.
-If a student fails to make payment, he or she will be dropped from courses and will be referred to a collection agency.
+If a student fails to make a payment, he or she will be dropped from courses and will be referred to a collection agency.
 Moreover, neither grades nor transcripts will be released until the full amount of the returned check plus the service charge is paid in full.